eclipse-researchlabs/brain-iot-tutorials/_tutorial/10-developer.md

             </snapshots>
        </repository>
 ```
-And create a new section `<pluginRepositories>` for using BRAIN-IoT plugins
+and append the following plugin repositories in `<pluginRepositories>` section for downloading the BRAIN-IoT `smart-behaviour-maven-plugin`:
 ```xml
     <pluginRepositories>
         <pluginRepository>